e0ipso/simple_oauth_21

 Permissions

-• administer simple_oauth entities: Required to access the compliance dashboard
+• administer simple_oauth entities: Required to access the compliance dashboard and configuration

-• Individual submodules may have additional permission requirements
+• Individual sub-modules may have additional permission requirements:

 OAuth 2.1 Implementation Guide